Island hopping in the Canary Islands: complete guide

 Here are some useful travel tips about island hopping in the Canary Islands:

-- We recommend that you drive or rent your own vehicle when going island hopping in the Canary Islands.
-Although the transport network is good on most of the islands, a private vehicle gives you freedom to explore every hidden spot.
+- We recommend that you drive or rent a vehicle when going island hopping in the Canary Islands.
+Although public transportation is good on most of the islands, a private vehicle gives you freedom to explore every hidden spot.

 - Island hopping in the Canaries is all about nature exploration and amazing landscapes.
 Bring your best hiking shoes to walk comfortably among the hilltops and volcanoes.